Senator launches investigation into Postal Service delays - The Boston Globe

 The Senate inquiry comes as lawmakers increasingly focus on the Postal Service, which is reeling from mail delays and financial problems at a time when record numbers of mail ballots are expected in the November presidential election because of the coronavirus pandemic.

-Democrats told DeJoy that “elections are sacred” and urged him not to impose cutbacks “at a time when all ballots count,″ Schumer said.
-"You can’t say, ‘Oh, we’ll get 94%.’
+Democrats told DeJoy that “elections are sacred” and urged him not to impose cutbacks “at a time when all ballots count,” Schumer said. ‘‘You can’t say, ‘Oh, we’ll get 94 percent.
 It’s insufficient.
-We are demanding that the regulations they put in place, which cut employment and cut overtime, be rescinded, particularly because of COVID and because of the elections.″
+We are demanding that the regulations they put in place, which cut employment and cut overtime, be rescinded, particularly because of COVID and because of the elections.”

 Advertisement